mjmanoj2004/chat-with-docs/README.md

 - **Serverless**: Going with serverless approach for like Lambda
 - **Docker**: Build, test, and deploy applications quickly
 - **Monitoring**: Cloud monitoring for Performance and Scalability
+- **Guardrails**: Scope to enhance safety, security, and ethical frameworks

 ---